LaserBorg/Sensorpack/readme.md

 my ToF camera is ID 8, which is required to initialize the camera driver.

 ## Thermal

-**! far from finished !**

-So far I just tried existing Pico implementations for
+I modified existing implementations to send the image buffer via USB serial connection to a receiver script on the host computer.
+The submodule repo contains forks for Pico implementations running:

 - Circuitpython
 - Micropython
 - Pico SDK
-- Arduino
+- Arduino.

-and modified them to send the image buffer via USB serial connection to a receiver script on the Pi.
+Currently I'm sticking with CircuitPython, simply for ease of use.

+#### Performance
-Andre Weinand's [Pico SDK implementation](https://github.com/weinand/thermal-imaging-camera) provides ~ 23 fps while Micropython is ~ 4 fps and Arduino & Circuitpython even worse.
+Andre Weinand's [Pico SDK implementation](https://github.com/weinand/thermal-imaging-camera) provides ~ 23 fps, but unfortunately I'm not fluent with C++ and Piko SDK.

+Micropython was ~4 fps and Circuitpython is even worse, so I I swapped the Pico for a Pico 2, which improved the performance a bit.

 ## Libcamera and Autofocus